 One of today's biggest challenge is finding enough time to do everything on our to do lists.
 This means homeowners have to prioritize and it's natural to start with tasks you like doing, ones you can complete quickly and ones that can't be ignored because everyone sees it every day.
-The reality is not every homeowner inherits the handyman genes, meaning every homeowner shouldn't engage in do it yourself.
+The reality is not every homeowner inherits the handyman genes, meaning every homeowner shouldn't try a lot of do-it-yourself projects.

-That's why it's important to pick projects, ones you can do it yourself safely, and delegate other routine home maintenance and repairs to a handyman or other specialty contractors.
+That's why it's important to pick projects, ones you can do safely, and delegate other routine home maintenance and repairs to a handyman or other specialty contractors.
 It might be fun tackling projects as new homeowners, learning through trial and error.
-But trust me, you'll soon discover your do it yourself strengths and weaknesses.
+But trust me, you'll soon discover your do-it-yourself strengths and weaknesses.

-So here are simple recommendations for which handyman chores you want to learn to do yourself, and when it makes more sense to hire a handyman or specialty contractor.
+So here are simple recommendations for which handywoman chores you want to learn to do yourself, and when it makes more sense to hire a handyman or specialty contractor.

-- Are you able to invest in quality tools that you can hold, e.g. not too heavy, and/or use safely?
+- Are you able to invest in quality tools that you can hold comfortably, e.g. not too heavy, and/or use safely?
 This is because tools are built for a man's hands, grip and arm strength which can be challenging for most women.

 - For larger projects, can you live without that room for the number of weekends you'll need to complete the job?
-For example, when my handyman business remodeled bathrooms, we'do promise to make the new shower/bathtub available within 24 hours.
+For example, when my handyman business remodeled bathrooms, we had to promise that the new shower/bathtub would be available within 24 hours.

 - Do you have the skills and physical fitness to handle these projects safely?
-For example, young people might find it easy to work on a ladder but this ability drops with age and my handyman business had to build too many wheel chair ramps for homeowners who fell off ladders … and you don't want to hear more.
+For example, young people might find it easy to work on a ladder but this ability drops with age.
+When I owned my handyman business, we had to build too many wheel chair ramps for homeowners who fell off ladders … and you don't want to hear more.

 Working outdoors has both plus and minuses.
 You're able to enjoy the fresh air but you may put yourself into awkward positions that aren't comfortable, and therefore aren't safe.
 When you're young and agile with good balance, you may be comfortable working from a ladder.
 But older people get into trouble doing things they might have done for many years, but they're no longer capable of working safely from a ladder.